 Optimization, rationalization will be essential to keeping up

 A majority of enterprise security leaders expect to have more money next year.
 Cybersecurity vendor FireEye interviewed 800-plus CISOs and other senior executives and found that 76% will have a bump in their budgets for 2020.
 Yet the same survey showed 90% believe the cyberthreat landscape will stay the same or even worsen.
-"So if my risks are growing at 20% to 30% a year, how do I keep my budget flat or growing only at 4% a year and still have the security we need?"
-Khawaja said.
+"So if my risks are growing at 20% to 30% a year, how do I keep my budget flat or growing only at 4% a year and still have the security we need?" said Omar Khawaja, CISO of Highmark Health.
 His answer: optimization -- a step that he and other experts predict will be top of mind for many CISOs.

 Similarly, CISOs will be looking at rationalization moving ahead as a result of a burgeoning security tech portfolio that has grown unwieldy in many organizations.
 "There's just been a spending shotgun sort of approach to cybersecurity tooling," said cybersecurity advisor and veteran CISO Tony Scott.
 "It's one tool after the other after the other.
 I see in 2020 a fair amount of consolidation occurring and the realization that yet another tool isn't going to solve the issue."
 The good news?
 Simplifying could actually strengthen the security stance at many organizations by making fewer tools greatly more effective and also freeing up staffing and budget to go after higher-value tasks.

 Getting business on board to battle cybersecurity challenges